Serving NYC, Long Island, and New Jersey — Same-Day Service Available

 High-Cycle Springs — Worth It?

-If you open and close the garage 4–6 times per day, high-cycle springs (25,000-cycle rated, $80–$140 more per spring) save you a second replacement call within 8–10 years.
+If you open and close the garage 4–6 times per day, high-cycle springs (25,000-cycle rated, a free estimate more per spring) save you a second replacement call within 8–10 years.
 At 4 cycles per day, standard springs last ~7 years; high-cycle lasts ~17 years.
 For a household planning to stay in the home, one repair vs two is the calculation.
 For a household that might sell within 5 years, standard springs are fine.

 Seeing warning signs?
 Schedule before it breaks.